mcdonald-conor/jvtinvoice/DEPLOYMENT.md

 1. Log in to your Coolify dashboard
 2. Navigate to "Sources" and click "New Source"
 3. Select your Git provider (GitHub, GitLab, etc.)
-4. Authenticate and select the repository containing the KM Joinery Quote Generator
+4. Authenticate and select the repository containing the JVT Plastering Quote Generator

 ### 2. Create a New Service